RoobetTeam/Roobet-Change-Log/README.md

 ## May 11, 2019
 * Moved client seed changes under username dropdown (Top right of website)
 * Added active-depositor-only promotional code support
+* Moved FAQ + Support to the Navbar
+* Moved social links to the Footer

 ## May 10, 2019
 * Rain restricted to only people who have deposited in the last 7 days